switchtrue/personal-blog/content/posts/firewatch-australia-part-1.md

 # Gathering Data

-I wanted to go serverless for the whole architecture for various reasons but mostly time to market - I needed to get this app out ASAP for it to be useful to people.
-No servers to setup is a real time saver and it means you can spend all your time writing code and adding features.
+I wanted to go serverless for the whole architecture for various reasons but mostly for time to market - I needed to get this app out ASAP for it to be useful to people.
+No servers to setup is a real time saver and it means I can spend all my time writing code and adding features.
 I also wanted to use [GCP][1] as that's where I'm most comfortable.

 Google Clouds serverless compute product is simply called [Cloud Functions][2] and pretty much does what it says on the tin - you deploy individual functions to run and they can be triggered through a variety of sources including HTTP endpoints and events within GCP.
-No servers to mangage and you pay per 100ms of execution with a generous perpetual [free teir][3].
+No servers to manage and you pay per 100ms of execution with a generous perpetual [free tier][3].

 I created a simple Cloud Function to make a request to the RFS feed and fetch the data.
 The response is [GeoJSON][4] and contains a list of all the currently active fires.
-I wanted to make sure that each fire was captured seperately and only make a new record when it changed - I didn't want storage costs to blow out by storing the same data everytime it was fetched.
+I wanted to make sure that each fire was captured separately and only make a new record when it changed - I didn't want storage costs to blow out by storing the same data every time it was fetched.

 To do this the Cloud Function splits the data up into each fire and generates an md5 hash of the GeoJSON for that fire.
-The GeoJSON for each individual fire and its md5 hash we then written directly to [Cloud Storage][5] using the [python client][6].
-The next time the GeoJSON is fetched the hash of the latest data is compared with that in storage to determine if the fire has changed, if it has I write the new data and update the hash.
+The GeoJSON for each individual fire and its md5 hash are then written directly to [Cloud Storage][5] using the [python client][6].
+The next time the GeoJSON is fetched the hash of the latest data is compared with that in storage to determine if the fire has changed, if it has the the new data is written and the hash is updated.

 {{< image
       class="center"